Featured Sherri Lynn Wood

 Laura McDowell Hopper is the Curator of the Pick Museum of Anthropology at Northern Illinois University where she curates a collection of objects from around the world with a special focus on textiles.
 She has undergraduate and graduate degrees in history and museum studies, as well as a Certificate in Textile Preservation.
 Laura is also a quilter who uses her love of music as inspiration for her minimalist quilt designs.
 You can follow her work on her website or on Instagram @sonicstitches.
 She is a BERNINA Ambassador, an Aurifil Artisan, and a board member of the Chicago Modern Quilt Guild.

 Heidi Parkes loves quilting because of the meditative quality of handwork, the ability to infuse meaning in a quilt, and the portability and affordability of the medium.
-A resident of Milwaukee, she is frequently found at the WI Museum of Quilts and Fiber Art.
+A resident of Milwaukee, WI, she is frequently found at the WI Museum of Quilts and Fiber Art.
 Heidi is inspired by the Japanese aesthetic of wabi-sabi, her love for travel, mending, and her study and practice of yoga.
 Heidi is a graduate of The School of the Art Institute of Chicago, a 2016 QuiltCon 1st place winner in Handwork & 2nd place in Improv, an artist in many mediums, and a former high school art teacher.
-Heidi is also a yoga instructor, often tailoring her yoga practices to fit the unique needs of artists and quilters.
-Join her on Instagram at @heidi.parkes
+Heidi is also a yoga teacher.
+As a quilter, Heidi turns to yoga for the physical stamina and restoration of her body, and for inspiration when developing the philosophical intentions behind her art.
+Join her on Instagram at @heidi.parkes.

 Latifah Saafir is known for her bold and innovative modern quilts.
 Combining her training as an engineer with her lifelong passion for sewing, Latifah creates designs that are graphic and contemporary, featuring challenging techniques with meticulous attention to detail.
 A co-founder of the Modern Quilt Guild, Latifah currently teaches workshops to guilds around the country, and has a line of patterns and products.
 She is excited to be a fabric designer with Me + You, the new modern fabric brand with Hoffman Fabrics.
 She’s been featured in over a dozen books and loves being an ambassador of Janome sewing machines.

-Melanie Tuazon found her creative voice after years of writing about creative people for trade magazines.
-She took a sewing refresher class in 2011 and quickly became obsessed, sewing in her free time and devouring quilting blogs.
-Now she writes on her own site, melintheattic.com, and travels to teach workshops.
+Melanie Tuazon found her creative voice designing quilts after years of writing about creative people for trade magazines.
+She became obsessed with quilting in 2011, squeezing time with her machine into every available scrap of time and devouring tutorials on quilting blogs.
+Now, she travels to teach workshops and writes about her quilts on her own site, melintheattic.com.
 Her award-winning quilts hang in shows and museums, and her designs can be found in magazines in the US and Europe.
-She describes her aesthetic as “simple yet stunning” and strives to use stripped-down visual elements to tell stories and convey ideas, often about the interaction of humanity and architecture.
-A self-professed process nerd, Melanie encourages students to develop a personalized quilting practice that is as fulfilling to them as a finished quilt.
+A self-professed process nerd, Melanie encourages students to develop a personalized quilting practice that is fulfilling from start to finish.
 She lives with her family in the New York suburbs of New Jersey.

 Teresa Duryea Wong